 Washington, D.C., June 18, 2018–Selecting an academic institution and estimating the cost of financing a veterinary medical education can be a challenging task for applicants and students.
-To provide these future veterinarians with the data they need to make the best decisions about their education, the Association of American Veterinary Medical Colleges (AAVMC) introduced the Cost Comparison Tool (CCT) in 2016.
+To provide these future veterinarians with the data they need to make the best decisions about their education, the American Association of Veterinary Medical Colleges (AAVMC) introduced the Cost Comparison Tool (CCT) in 2016.

 The CCT is a powerful web-based tool that helps applicants and students process and manipulate vast amounts of information and more precisely estimate the cost of earning a DVM degree.